Wood farm fence is essential for any farm or ranch. It’s commonly used to divide pastures, separate paddocks, and mark property lines.

 Oak Rails

-If you’re looking for the strongest most reliable board for a wood farm fence, then oak is the answer.
-Oak is a dense hardwood.
+If you’re looking for the strongest and most reliable wood for a farm fence, oak is the top choice.
+As a dense hardwood, oak is tough enough to withstand the wear and tear of farm life.

-A wood farm fence built from oak will last years without any maintenance.
+A wood farm fence made from oak can last for many years with little to no maintenance.

 Gates for Wood Farm Fences

-Chances are you’re going to need a gate in your fence.
-Each type of wood farm fence discussed in this article can have a gate built to match the fence design you choose.
-However, I wouldn’t suggest it.
+Chances are, you’ll need a gate in your wood farm fence.
+While each type of wood fence discussed in this article can accommodate a custom gate, I wouldn’t always recommend it.

-After 25 years of experience, my suggestion would be to use pipe gates.
+After 30 years of experience, my advice would be to opt for pipe gates.

 Conclusion

-The task you are asking your fence to accomplish will determine the style for you.
-Pricing also comes into play.
-The total amount of fence required will influence the overall cost.
+The task you want your fence to perform will guide your decision.
+Pricing is another important factor, and the total amount of fencing required will affect the overall cost.

 For larger farms and ranches, there are more affordable options.
-View our articles on Cattle panel fence or other types of wire fence .
+Be sure to check out our articles on cattle panel fences and other wire fence types for additional options.